 In December 2022, the Slovenian government adopted the Digital Public Services Strategy as one of the key elements of Slovenia's digital transformation by 2030.
 The strategy clearly sets out the direction for the development of digital public services, putting people and businesses at the heart of digital transformation.
 The strategy defines a framework that will enable the development of simple services and promote their widespread use.
 This requires a single digital identity, efficient use of modern information technology and infrastructure, and a digitally empowered public sector.
 The goal of the Strategy are citizen and business-centric digital public services that enable citizens and businesses to interact with public administration in an integrated, coordinated, secure and efficient way.
-Three strategic priorities have been identified, which represent digital targets at the highest level and are also aligned with the strategic context of the European Union: (i) by 2030, all key public services will be provided online and accessible to all users; (ii) at least 80% of key public services that are digitally accessible will also be performed digitally, and (iii) at least 80% of users of public services will use their digital identity.
+Three strategic priorities have been identified, which represent digital targets at the highest level and are also aligned with the strategic context of the European Union: (i) by 2030, all key public services that are digitally accessible will also be performed digitally, and (iii) at least 80% of users of public services will use their digital identity.